Persecution of Falun Gong: Reeducation through labor

 In 2012 and early 2013, a series of news reports and exposés focused attention on human rights abuses at the Masanjia Forced Labor Camp, where approximately half of the inmates were Falun Gong practitioners.
 The exposure helped galvanize calls to end the reeducation-through-labor system.
-In early 2013, CPC General Secretary Xi Jinping announced that RTL would be abolished, resulting in the closure of the camps.
-However, human rights groups found that many RTL facilities have simply been renamed as prisons or rehabilitation centers, and that the use of extrajudicial imprisonment of dissidents and Falun Gong practitioners has continued.

-The system is often called Laogai, the abbreviation for láodòng gǎizào (勞動改造/劳动改造), which means "reform through labor", and is a slogan of the Chinese criminal justice system.
+The system is often called Laogai, the abbreviation for láodòng gǎizào (勞動改造/劳动改造), which means "reform through labor".
+Laogai camps were abolished in 2013.

 "Black jails" and re-education centers

 In addition to prisons and RTL facilities, the 610 Office created a nationwide network of extrajudicial reeducation centers to "transform the minds" of Falun Gong practitioners.
 The centers are run extrajudicially, and the government officially denies their existence.
 They are known as "black jails", "brainwashing centers", "transformation through reeducation centers", or "legal education centers".
 Some are temporary programs established in schools, hotels, military compounds or work units.
 Others are permanent facilities that operate as private jails.

 If a Falun Gong practitioner refuses to be "transformed" in prison or RTL camps, they can be sent directly to transformation centers upon completion of their sentence.
 The Congressional-Executive Commission on China writes that the facilities "are used specifically to detain Falun Gong practitioners who have completed terms in reeducation through labor (RTL) camps but whom authorities refuse to release."
 Practitioners who are involuntarily detained in the transformation centers must pay tuition fees amounting to hundreds of dollars.
 The fees are extorted from family members as well as from practitioners' work units and employers.

 The government's use of "brainwashing sessions" began in 1999, but the network of transformation centers expanded nationwide in January 2001 when the central 610 Office mandated that all government bodies, work units, and corporations use them.
 The Washington Post reported "neighborhood officials have compelled even the elderly, people with disabilities and the ill to attend the classes.
 Universities have sent staff to find students who had dropped out or been expelled for practicing Falun Gong, and brought them back for the sessions.
 Other members have been forced to leave sick relatives" to attend the reeducation sessions.
 After the closure of the RTL system in 2013, authorities leaned more heavily on the transformation centers to detain Falun Gong practitioners.
 After the Nanchong RTL center in Sichuan province was closed, for example, at least a dozen of the Falun Gong practitioners detained there were sent directly to a local transformation center.
 Some former RTL camps have simply been renamed and converted into transformation centers.